Dreaming of certain colors in your dreams can have great significance when it comes to unlocking what a dream means.

-If You Remember a Color, It’s Probably Important: If you remember that something is a certain color, it’s probably important.
+If you remember that something is a certain color in one of your dreams, it’s probably important.
 After all, we don’t really go through our day to day lives and identify the color of every object we come into contact with.

-Look for Color Combinations: Often times we’ll see color combinations.
+Often times we’ll see different color combinations in our dreams.
 For example, maybe you dream of a yellow and blue bird.
 This might mean that you feel at peace and happiness, or it could mean you feel cowardly and depressed.

 If your favorite color is hot pink, and you dream about it, that would mean something different to you than if you dream about yellow, your least favorite color.

 The other dream symbols will certainly play a role in what the colors mean to you and help you find the meaning of the dream.
 If you are dreaming about that blue and yellow bird locked up in a cage trying to escape, that is different than dreaming about a blue and yellow bird singing on a tree branch.

-Remember to Write Your Dreams Down: Writing your dreams down as a daily habit will definitely help you be more likely to remember your dreams, as well as make it easier to interpret them.
+Writing your dreams down as a daily habit will definitely help you be more likely to remember your dreams, as well as make it easier to interpret them.
 When you write down your dreams, try to include as much detail as possible about the colors of each object in the dream.